Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Introduction

-Second, access to the algorithmic tool reduced child disparities in health and CPS surveillance.
+Second, access to the algorithmic tool did not increase child disparities in health and CPS surveillance, but rather it suggestively reduced them.
 In the control group, Black, Hispanic, female, and low-income children experienced elevated levels of child harm, consistent with prior studies on child mortality \citep{currie2016Mortality} and maltreatment prevalence \citep{putnam-hornstein2021Cumulative}.
-In light of these historic disparities, some U.S. states have forestalled the adoption of algorithm decision aids due to concerns over embedded bias, underscoring a need for evaluation.\footnote{\url{https://www.npr.org/2022/06/02/1102661376/oregon-drops-artificial-intelligence-child-abuse-cases}} We find that decisions made under human-algorithm interaction halved child harm disparities by race, ethnicity, gender, and socioeconomic status.
-As in national estimates \citep{kim2017lifetime}, Black children in the control group were investigated at much higher rates than other children, even conditional on underlying risk factors.
-Consistent with a behavioral framework of automatic and deliberative thinking \citep{kahneman2011thinking,agan2022algorithms}, access to algorithmic information reduced disproportionate surveillance: workers with the tool investigated low-risk-score Black children at rates comparable to other low scoring children, without a distinguishable offsetting increase in harm.
+In light of these historic disparities, some U.S. states have forestalled the adoption of algorithm decision aids due to concerns over embedded bias, underscoring a need for evaluation.\footnote{\url{https://www.npr.org/2022/06/02/1102661376/oregon-drops-artificial-intelligence-child-abuse-cases}} In contrast to these concerns, we find that decisions made under human-algorithm interaction halved child harm disparities by race, ethnicity, gender, and socioeconomic status.
+Although these estimates are not statistical significant at conventional thresholds, they are informative in a Bayesian framework for ethnicity, gender and socioeconomic disparities.
+Our findings for Black children warrant more caution as they only comprise a modest four percent of our sample.
+We do however find that Black children in the control group were investigated at much higher rates than other children, in line with national estimates \citep{kim2017lifetime}, even after conditioning on underlying risk factors.
+Consistent with a behavioral framework of automatic and deliberative thinking \citep{kahneman2011thinking,agan2022algorithms}, access to the algorithm appears to have reduced disproportionate surveillance: workers with the tool investigated low-risk-score Black children at significantly lower rates comparable to other low-scoring children, without a distinguishable offsetting increase in harm.